ajoberstar/reckon/docs/index.md

 ```
 $ ./gradlew build
-Reckoned version: 0.1.0-beta.0.0+uncommitted
+Reckoned version: 0.1.0-beta.0.0+20180704T171826Z
 ```

 This used the default of `minor` scope and `beta` stage (`beta` is the first stage alphabetically).
-Since you have some changes in your repo that aren't committed, indicate that in the build
+Since you have some changes in your repo that aren't committed, we use a timestamp instead of commit hash.

 ### Now make a commit, but run the same Gradle command

 ```
 $ ./gradlew build
-Reckoned version: 0.1.0-beta.0.1+e06c68a863eb6ceaf889ee5802f478c10c1464bb
+Reckoned version: 0.1.0-beta.0.1+e06c68a
 ```

-The version now shows 1 commit since a normal has been released, and the full commit hash in the build metadata.
+The version now shows 1 commit since a normal has been released, and the abbreviated commit hash in the build metadata.

 ### Now make some more changes, but don't commit them

 ```
 $ ./gradlew build
-Reckoned version: 0.1.0-beta.0.1+e06c68a863eb6ceaf889ee5802f478c10c1464bb.uncommitted
+Reckoned version: 0.1.0-beta.0.1+20180704T171826Z
 ```

-The version hasn't changed except to indicate that you have uncommitted changes.
+The version hasn't changed except to switch to a timestamp in the build metadata, since it's not a clean commit.

 ### Now commit this and let's release a minor version beta